-For a limited period up to 30 June 2023 a further deduction is available based on 50% of the fixed salary cost of new employees employed after 1 July 2021.
+For a limited period up to 30 June 2023 a further deduction is available based on 50% of the fixed salary cost (excluding bonuses, overtime and similar payments) of employees newly registered in employment with HM.
+Government of Gibraltar's Employment Service after 1 July 2021.